NotCompsky/bpcs/doc/bpcs-fmt.1.md

 -v
 :   Verbose mode.
 Prints paths of files written.
 Should generally not be used when piping extracted output.

+-Q
+:   Do not pipe extraction output to stdout

 -o *fmt*
 :   Format of output files (using {curly braces} string substitution).